She Loves Biscotti

 Now that you know How to Make Pizza Dough, allow the pizza dough to proof for 3-4 hours or until it triples in size.
 That’s right!
 The first rise does require a little more time but you will be rewarded.

-You will notice many, many tiny air bubbles that will cause the dough to inflate.
+You will notice many tiny air bubbles that will cause the dough to inflate.
 Notice all of the gluten strands that have formed.

 I almost forgot to mention…preheat your oven to 425 °F (220 °C) and place the oven grate in the bottom third of the oven.
 The oven needs to preheat for at least one hour so plan accordingly.